DGloi/SapR3AutomationTool/README.md

 ![Sap_automation_timeline](https://user-images.githubusercontent.com/93589158/198616234-3b6c0be3-6106-4882-bbf4-fca3c6da27a7.PNG)

 Basically, the first script Sap_login.py will allow you to connect automatically to your SAP user interface.
 Then vba_macros_launcher.py will be able to launch every macro recorded from SAP and stored into the excel file VBA_Macro_4_sapR3.xlsm

 Now it is important to mention again that those VBA macros will need to be recorded by the user on their own use-case.

-In my case, once those data in .txt are created each day I need to transform this data, clean it and filter the relevant records, you will find this step in
+In my case, once those data in .txt are created each day I need to transform this data, clean it and filter the relevant records, you will find these steps under sap_reports_analysis.py

+## Okay, but how to I get these created automatically everyday without human actions ?

+Windows comes a scheduler that can execute python script on a schedule, you simply need to provide the right virtual environment and the right script.
+More info on how to set up the scheduler [here](https://www.askpython.com/python/examples/execute-python-windows-task-scheduler)

 ---
 ## How can I record my own SAP Tcode ?